-Bluetooth is a short range wireless technology, which was first introduced by Ericsson Company in 1994 after its initiation in 1989.
-This technology operates in the ISM band, which is reserved for industrial, science and medical applications.
+Bluetooth is a short-range wireless technology, which was first introduced by Ericsson Company in 1994 after its initiation in 1989.
+This technology operates in the ISM band, which is reserved for industrial, scientific, and medical applications.
 This is a free band and does not require lengthy licensing procedures and fees.
 It operates in two frequency ranges – 2400 to 2483.5 MHz and 2402 to 2480 MHz – via the frequency hopping spread spectrum radio interface technology.

-Bluetooth Low Energy or BLE is developed by Bluetooth Special Interest Group BSIG for high energy efficiency and performance.
+Bluetooth Low Energy or BLE is developed by the Bluetooth Special Interest Group BSIG for high energy efficiency and performance.
 This technology is commonly marketed as Bluetooth Smart technology in the marketplace.
-The devices enabled with the BLE technology can operate for many months even years on a single button cell/battery.
+The devices enabled with the BLE technology can operate for many months, even years, on a single-button cell/battery.

 Bluetooth technology has evolved through multiple versions since its inception.
-There are five major versions with its sub-versions released so far, as given below.
+There are five major versions with sub-versions released so far, as given below.

 Similarly, in an automated and networked house or office, your phone communicates with the centralized access controller, which controls the door locks in a networked environment.
 The security key is authenticated and the authorized door is opened through the signals from the main access controller.

-Bluetooth and Smart Locks
+Bluetooth and smart locks

 Amongst the backdrop of changing lifestyle habits to doing everything on mobile, there is now a general push within the access control market to go from cards to mobile too.
 With unlocking doors from mobile becoming an ability people expect to have, it is poised to become the main method of unlocking doors in the next few years.

 The latest example is a new generation of Bluetooth Low Energy (BLE)-enabled smart locks that are able to interact directly with the phone to unlock doors.
-Allegion has a range of such locks -- and for those looking to utilise the BLE function in their own Apps, they will be able to integrate the functions provided by Allegion.
+Allegion has a range of such locks and for those looking to utilize the BLE function in their own Apps, they will be able to integrate the functions provided by Allegion.

-For those who would like to utilise BLE to unlock doors without building an app from scratch, Kisi is integrated with Allegion to enable just that.
-Users will be able to install Allegion door locks and unlock their doors through the Kisi app on their mobile.
+For those who would like to utilize BLE to unlock doors without building an app from scratch, Kisi is integrated with Allegion to enable just that.
+Users can install Allegion door locks and unlock their doors through the Kisi app on their mobile.